-Morgan Walsh, Founder
+Morgan Walsh, Co-Founder

 Morgan is an actor, writer, entrepreneur and mother of three living in Los Angeles.
 She has worked in film and television for over 20 years, most recently starring in BET’s Games People Play.
 She is the co-founder of 10th Avenue Tea, which in 2017 was awarded Most Innovative Product by Expo West.
 The idea for Gender Nation emerged in 2014, as Morgan connected with parents supporting LGBTQ+ youth in her community.
 She believes – and the evidence shows – that exposure to inclusive and uplifting stories helps kids feel more seen and heard, minimizing bullying and fostering a better learning environment.

 Keiko Feldman, Co-Founder